ccandee/2017_NCAA_basketball_prediction_Kaggle/README.md

 # Algorithm design
 * Processing data: neural network has great capacity of expressing data, so all the detailed features (in TourneyDetailedResults.csv and RegularSeasonDetailedResults.csv) are used to depict a team.
 While teams preform differenly every year, so an average is taken for counting n year's tourney matches results and m year's regular matches results.
 Two additional features "regular season win rate" and "tourney match number" are added for better represent a team.
 * When the training and testing data are all set, a fully connected neural network is used to train the data.
 * The result is shown in res.png which shows the heapmap of probability a row team wins the column team.
 The teams are sorted by seed number.
 We can find some intersing fact in the picture.
+The rows with darker colors means the team is stronger, we can see that they are all teams with relative small seed numbers, which is consistant with our common knowledge.
+The North California is most promising team due to this prediction, following with Villanova, Kansas, Oregon, Virginia etc, which are all strong teams that preforms consistantly well in many years.

 <p align="center">
   <img src="data/result/res.png" width="1000"/>